cloudlinux/cloudlinux-doc/docs/elevate/README.md

 :::tip Note
-In addition to Leapp-created log files and reports, contained in `/var/log/leapp`, cPanel ELevate also creates an additional log file - `/var/log/elevate-cpanel.log`
+In addition to Leapp-created log files and reports, contained in `/var/log/leapp`, cPanel ELevate also creates an additional log file: `/var/log/elevate-cpanel.log`

 It's advised to check the aforementioned files for possible problems and recommended solutions.
 :::